 Forum (Listserv) Information

-To facilitate communication between AALL headquarters, the AMPC, and the dozens of program coordinators, we will establish a forum (listserv) for the 2019 conference.
+To facilitate communication between AALL headquarters, the AMPC, and the dozens of program coordinators, we will establish a forum (Google Group listserv) for the 2020 conference.
 As a coordinator, you will be automatically subscribed to this forum, where you will receive timely notices and information to help you meet your deadlines throughout the next several months.